FAQs

 Yes, you can!
 The application and admissions process has been modified and updated since the previous enrollment periods.
 As a result, all applicants will need to complete the application process again.
 New policies, review and admissions procedures, and admissions requirements are articulated throughout the application, which will require your review and acknowledgment.

-Yes, you can!
-However, you will need to submit a new application in 2024 when enrollment opens again, noting that you are applying on deferred acceptance.
-Tuition rates and policies are subject to change between cohorts, so we cannot guarantee that rates will be the same in the next round.
-You can only defer acceptance to the next enrollment cycle, after which you will need to reapply as a regular candidate.
+Since your application is based on where you are as a meditation practitioner, you will need to submit a new application in 2026 when enrollment opens again, noting that you are applying after being previously accepted to the program.
+Tuition rates and policies are subject to change between cohorts, so we cannot guarantee that rates will be the same in 2026.

 Teaching mindfulness requires self-awareness, emotional intelligence, and interpersonal skills.
 This does not mean that struggles with difficult emotions, addictions, or relationships are considered a “problem.”
 Life challenges can actually serve our maturing, understanding, and compassion for others.
 Since people often come to meditation for help with their suffering and struggles, the questions are aimed at gaining a sense of how aware and equipped each candidate will be in responding to the difficulties that arise in their own lives and that they will encounter among their future students.